 Sciatic pain can be intermittent and annoying, to feeling completely debilitating.
 It is based on the location of the nerve that is being pinched.
 The Sciatic nerve is the largest single nerve in the body, made up of individual nerve roots that come out of the lower back and combine into one nerve.
 As a result the weakness, burning, and tingling pain can travel down the leg all the way into the toes making the mobility of the leg difficult.
 Pain is usually constant in nature only on one side of the buttock or leg but very seldom in both.
 Sitting also increases pain.

 Sciatica is one of the most common musculoskeletal problems, affecting 10-40% of the population at any given time.
 At Houston Spine & Rehabilitation Centers, with three convenient locations in Houston, The Woodlands, and Sugar Land, Texas, the team of chiropractors and pain management experts regularly works with men and women to diagnose and treat pain caused by sciatica.
-Using safe, effective treatments, can help you feel better.
-To request your consultation today, call the office nearest you or simply book online.
+Using safe, effective sciatica treatments, can help you feel better.
+To request your consultation today, call the office nearest you or simply book an online Sciatica Treatments Specialist.

 Symptoms can be managed with conservative treatments that include:

 Manual manipulation should not be painful and helps to address underlying conditions causing the sciatic nerve pain.
 Therapeutic massage also helps to increase blood circulation.
 Physical Therapy will help to strengthen the core and correct the mechanical concerns.